A comparison theorem for semi-abelian schemes over a smooth curve: Introduction

 \para The results of this paper certainly won't come as a surprise to experts.
-In fact theorems \ref{thmA} and \ref{thmB} are nothing more than sheafified versions of \cite{KT} 5.10 and 5.13.
+In fact Thm. \ref{thmA} and Thm. \ref{thmB} are nothing more than sheafified versions of \cite{KT} Prop.
+5.10 and Prop.
+5.13.
 These refinements will be the main ingredient for a proof of a non commutative Iwasawa main conjecture in \cite{TV}.
-Our original motivation was thus to check wether or not the proofs of \emph{loc. cit.} could be sheafified as well.
+Our original motivation was thus to check whether or not the proofs of \cite{KT} could be sheafified as well.
 While doing so, we discovered several problems in \emph{loc. cit.} and it finally became easier to rewrite everything than trying to fix the mistakes and/or missing arguments.
 It might be worth however to explain the length of this paper with regards to theirs.
 We encountered mainly two sources of difficulties.

 The first one concerns the proof of the comparison theorem for $p$-divisible groups.
-The strategy of \cite{KT} 5.10 is to use the equivalence of categories between $p$-divisible groups and Dieudonn\'e crystals and to interpret cohomology as higher extension groups.
-Unfortunately some confusions regarding continuous cohomology create a serious gap in the argumentation and we do not know how to fix it (some detailed explanations are given in \cite{Va to KT}).
+The strategy of \cite{KT} Prop.
+5.10 is to use the equivalence of categories between $p$-divisible groups and Dieudonn\'e crystals and to interpret cohomology as higher extension groups.
+Unfortunately, some confusions regarding continuous cohomology create a serious gap in the argumentation and we do not know how to fix it (some detailed explanations are given in \cite{Va to KT}).
 We circumvent this difficulty by following the method of \cite{Ba} instead.
-Namely we show that the vanishing results for $\cal Ext$'s of \cite{Br} together with the techniques of \cite{FM} are sufficient to treat not only abelian schemes but $p$-divisible groups as well.
+Namely, we show that the vanishing results for $\cal Ext$'s of \cite{Br} together with the techniques of \cite{FM} are sufficient to treat not only Abelian schemes but $p$-divisible groups as well.